playbanq/WebWalletAPI/README.md

     ```

   - **Authorization code grant type (part 1):**
-    Server-based applications can use this flow to get an access code and then exchange it for an access token by making a call to the **/oauth/token** endpoint.
+    Server-based applications can use this flow to get an authorization code and then exchange it for an access token by making a call to the **/oauth/token** endpoint.
 The WebWallet owner will be prompted to login if necessary and to accept or decline the authorization request.
 Finally the user agent will be redirected to the specified URI with the authorization response as a query parameter.

     GET request structure:
     ```